tadad/real-democracy/content/writing/tech-and-the-legal-system.md

 The DMV is globally infamous, and it all it does is print IDs and authorizations to drive.
 A Delaware C-corp or a bank account require navigating a gauntlet of paperwork and fees.
 It takes weeks just to get a passport or get a criminal background check - things that should just be a digital-signature and a GET request.
-No one believes in election integrity anymore (or at least since 2020) - mostly caused by the fact that we still use paper ballots with no ID checks.
+No one believes in election integrity due to the fact that we still use paper (and mail-in) ballots without ID checks.
 In finance, they've learned to just avoid the courts alltogether: a futures contract never sees the courts because it is well-defined, standardized, and basically self-executing - which begs the question as to why the state is invovled at all.

-Blockchains and cryptography are the ideal foundation for Code Law.
+Blockchains and cryptography are the ideal infrastructure for Code Law.
 Launching an on-chain corporation (DAO) takes less than a minute and can replicate most functions of a Delaware C-corp, but without borders, paperwork, or government oversight.
 Digital ID systems, NFTs, and signatures are being used to gate access to different online groups - effectively passports for cyberspace.
 Billions in trading volume and complex financial instruments already live on-chain with no need for courts or notaries.
 These systems don't avoid the legacy legal system because they are slow, but because they are unnecessary.
 Contracts are now code, and courts are protocols.

-So why doesn't everyone just switch to a DAO?
-Why don't we replace the government with a blockchain?
+So why don't we replace the government with a blockchain?
+Why doesn't every corporation become a DAO?
 The answer is that blockchains cannot handle "word law".
 "Word law" is based on _natural language events_: What does it mean to execute someone’s will “in good faith”?
 Was that NDA breached when a founder mentioned a product idea at dinner?
 Is a workplace “hostile” or just annoying?
 What counts as “reasonable force” in self-defense?
 Did a landlord act with “negligence” by not fixing the stairs?
 Is a painting “authentic” in the legal sense?
 Was that startup pitch an “offer” or just a talk?
 None of these questions can be answered by blockchains; the answers are wrapped up in centuries of precedent, testimony, culture, vibes...